janesha008/EXNO-4-DS/README.md

 # RESULT:

-Successfully read the given data and perform Feature Scaling and Feature Selection process and save the data to a file.
+Successfully read the given data and performed Feature Scaling and Feature Selection process and saved`` the data to a file.